hugoz1234/insight_data_engineering_project/README.md

 ## Motivation

-In the age of **BIG** data, the scale of industry applications has outpaced the scope of analytical tooling.
+In the age of big data, the scale of industry applications has outpaced the scope of analytical tooling.
 This presents a real challenge for engineers who are tasked with developing these tools.
 This project is meant to serve as an exercise in building a real-time distributed pipeline.

 ## The Deliverable -- Anomaly Detection

-The contrived scenario is that Yelp has hired me to produce the first iteration of a dashboard product using their traffic accross all platforms.
-The key feature of focus is to provide
+The contrived scenario: Yelp has hired me to produce the first iteration of a dashboard product using their traffic accross all platforms.
+The key feature will be to alert businesses of anomolous surges in their webtraffic based on some average.
+The assumption is that surges in web traffic correspond to surges in demand.
+This project aims to alert business owners of these anomalies.

+The dash board is a google maps view that will display the top 10 businesses experiencing the largest surges.
+Clicking on a business in the map will bring up a time series graph of its webtraffic the last 60 seconds and the referenced average.
+The front end is updated every 60 seconds.

 ## The Data